-Academic medical centers (AMCs) are hospitals that have integrated with medical schools to provide primary education for medical students and residents.
-These medical centers also conduct frequent medical, academic, and commercial research with their patient populations to pioneer the most cutting-edge treatments.
+Academic medical centers are hospitals that have integrated with medical schools to provide primary education for medical students and residents.
+Like teaching hospitals, these facilities also conduct frequent medical, academic, and commercial research with their patient populations to pioneer the most cutting-edge treatments.

-According to Definitive Healthcare's Hospitals & IDNs database, there are roughly 210 hospitals classified as AMCs in the United States.
-Most of them are large, non-profit acute care facilities, with an average of 507 staffed beds and 27,267 annual discharges according to data from 2018.
-In addition to being larger facilities, AMCs have a much higher average case mix compared to all hospital types - 2.05 and 1.40, respectively.
+According to the Definitive Healthcare HospitalView product, there are about 216 hospitals classified as academic medical centers in the United States.
+Most of them are large, non-profit acute care facilities, with an average of 526 staffed beds and 26,000 annual discharges, according to data from 2022.

 Top academic medical centers by number of staffed beds

 |# of Staffed Beds

 |Jackson Memorial Hospital

 |Ohio State University Wexner Medical Center (AKA Ohio State University Hospital)

 Fig. 1: Data from the Definitive Healthcare Hospitalview product.
 Accessed September 2022.

 Challenges facing academic medical centers